 The Limitations Of Filler

-So I became obsessed with filler!
-But at the time I wasn't necessarily using it as an "anti-aging" treatment, more of a way to enhance beauty (we'll talk about that in a little).
+At the time, I wasn't using it as an "anti-aging" treatment, more of a way to enhance beauty (we'll talk about that in a little).

 There are two reasons why people get fillers.
 To improve their bone structure and overall beauty and aesthetic; and for anti-aging purposes to replace volume that has been lost.